mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/rir-grasshopper.md

 - Grasshopper previous in Revit require geometry conversions.
 Having too many previews also slows down the Revit view.
 Keep the preview on for Grasshopper components when necessary.
 You can also toggle the preview globally from the *Rhinoceros* tab in Revit
 - Running many transactions on individual elements is slower that running one transaction on many elements at once.
 Try to design the graph logic in a way that a single transactional component can operate on as many elements as you need to modify at once
 - Toggling the Grasshopper solver can be helpful in reducing wait times on on large Revit models
+- Poor quality geometry or models out of tolerance can slow dow the transfer process.
+See *Tolerances* section above